All In (2023): Pre-show backstage altercation

 Three months later on November 25, after nearly 10 years, Punk returned to WWE at Survivor Series: WarGames in his hometown of Chicago, Illinois.
-The All In incident would be referred to on the December 8 episode of Friday Night SmackDown where Punk sarcastically commented "I don't know who would feel comfortable working with someone who just punches people in the face backstage.
+The All In incident would be referred to on the December 8 episode of Friday Night SmackDown where Punk sarcastically commented, "I don't know who would feel comfortable working with someone who just punches people in the face backstage.
 It's 2023, you can't be doing stuff like that.
 It's insane."
 In kayfabe, the promo itself was about Kevin Owens punching Austin Theory and Grayson Waller in the face during a scripted backstage segment.
 Jack Perry would then make his first appearance since the incident at New Japan Pro-Wrestling's (NJPW) Battle in the Valley event on January 13, 2024, where he attacked Shota Umino.
 He subsequently tore up his AEW contract and put on an arm band that said "scapegoat".
 He then took on the moniker of Scapegoat and continued to appear in NJPW until mid-April 2024.

 Punk directly addressed the altercation on the April 1, 2024, episode of Ariel Helwani's The MMA Hour, saying that there was no non-disclosure agreement regarding the brawl.
-Punk claimed that he had walked up to Perry and asked "why [he] insist[ed] on doing this dumb internet shit on TV" and, after a heated argument, put Perry in a chokehold until Samoa Joe broke the fight up; Punk then told Khan that he was resigning on the spot, but was quickly convinced to work the match by Joe and producer Jerry Lynn.
+Punk stated that he had walked up to Perry and asked "why [he] insist[ed] on doing this dumb internet shit on TV", and after a heated argument he put Perry in a chokehold until Samoa Joe broke the fight up; Punk then told Khan that he was resigning on the spot, but was quickly convinced to work the match by Joe and producer Jerry Lynn.
 In response to the Helwani interview, AEW aired the surveillance footage of the altercation during the April 10 episode of Dynamite, which showed Punk in conversation with Perry before initiating physical contact by shoving Perry and then choking him until the scuffle was broken up seconds later.
 In kayfabe, it was presented by The Young Bucks to further their feud with FTR—who are real-life friends with Punk—prior to their match at Dynasty on April 21, stating the altercation was the reason they lost their match to FTR at All In and conspired that FTR were the masterminds behind the incident while also siding with Perry.
+The segment was widely panned by critics and fans alike, to the extent that it received WrestleCrap's "Gooker Award" for that year.
 At Dynasty, Perry made his return to AEW and helped The Young Bucks to defeat FTR and win the AEW World Tag Team Championship.